Jinchurikii/Disease-Detection-on-Plant-Leaves-using-Few-shot_Learning/README.md

 - For YOLOv5, train.py is used to train on DFKI GPU clusters.
 - For testing, a separate test.py script provided by yolov5 model can be used.

+## Pre-trained weights

+- The pre-trained weights for YOLOv5 trained on PlantVillage dataset from scratch, and with coco weights are available in the weight folder.
+- Those weights can be used for fine-tuning the model with any other crop dataset or few-shot crop dataset.